LPN Practice Decision-Making Tool

 - provide restricted activities authorized by the regulations.

-Note – Additional federal and provincial legislation is also applicable to LPN practice.
+Note – Additional pieces of federal and provincial legislation is also applicable to LPN practice.
 The LPN is responsible for determining which legislation is applicable to their area of practice.
-Additional guidance can be obtained by contacting the CLPNA Practice Team at firstname.lastname@example.org.
+Additional guidance can be obtained by contacting the CLPNA’s Professional Practice Team at Ask CLPNA, firstname.lastname@example.org, 780-484-8886 or 1-800-661-5877 (toll-free in Alberta).

-2. Are the competencies needed to perform the role or activity learned in entry-to-practice education?
-If not, does the LPN have the post-basic education, training, or certification needed, including CLPNA Specialty authorization if needed?
+2. Are the competencies needed to perform the role or activity learned in entry-level education?
+If not, does the LPN have the post-level education, training, or certification needed, including CLPNA advanced authorization if needed?

 3. Is the LPN supported to perform the role or activity through employer policy and/or job description?